 Our other major volunteer programme, Orange Day, gives employees one paid day off each year to volunteer for their chosen local community project.
 Previous Orange Day projects include distributing food to homeless people in Malaysia, organising a careers workshop for unemployed parents in Poland and supporting a recreation campy for young girls in India.

 Our employees are a key part of our global partnership with Save the Children.
-Since the launch of the campaign in May 2013 GSK employees have raised over £1.65 million, which is matched by funding from GSK.
+Since the launch of the campaign in May 2013 GSK employees have raised over £1.65 million, which will be matched by funding from GSK.